boeselfr/DeepLearningProject/README.md

 `bsub -R "rusage[mem=64000,ngpus_excl_p=1]" -W 24:00 python main.py -finetune -modelid base -ws 5000 -cl 80 -adj_type none -test -wb -wbn default_none`

--`adj_type`: specifies which type of graph to use: hic, constant, both, none -`test`: predicts on test set at the end of each epoch -`wbn`: name of the run in WandB
+`-adj_type`: specifies which type of graph to use: hic, constant, both, none `-test`: predicts on test set at the end of each epoch `-wbn`: name of the run in WandB